deinsoftware/toolbox/README.md

 }
 ```

-If you want to use `_shell` in other class, add an static using to `Program` class:
+If you want to use `_shell` in other class, add a static using to `Program` class:

 ```csharp
 using static Namesapace.Program;
 ```

-replace Namespace with defined namespace in your project.
+replace Namespace with a defined namespace in your project.

 #### Notification

-If you want customize shell output need implement `INotificationSystem` interface or can use default implementation with `NotificationSystem.Default` static class.
+If you want customize shell output need implement the `INotificationSystem` interface or can use default implementation with `NotificationSystem.Default` static class.

 ```csharp
 using ToolBox.Notification;